Fei-D20/D20_2nd_semester_final_exam_project/Document/Requirement/CASE_Author_idea_generation_tool_Story_line_tool.md

 > ==lead in his pile of notes and find the notes of events that fit the story.==
 > The author will
 > ==lay the events in extension of each other like a tile walk and give the direction of the story==.
-> ==Pulling in a new event can give a changed direction of the story==.
+> ==Pulling in a new doEvent can give a changed direction of the story==.
-> ==A pile of post-it or event-cards can be used for multiple ideas, as many writers take multiple approaches to a novel.==
+> ==A pile of post-it or doEvent-cards can be used for multiple ideas, as many writers take multiple approaches to a novel.==
 >
-> <u>When the author begin to write a novel, he or she will pick up the event cards and draw them up on a timeline</u>
+> <u>When the author begin to write a novel, he or she will pick up the doEvent cards and draw them up on a timeline</u>
 >
 > see figure 1.
 >